 If we were looking for ideas for our home décor site, we might start by typing “home decor” into the Google search bar.

-Google would then suggest other related queries such as “home decor ideas”, “home decorating tips”, and “home decor stores”.
+Google would then suggest other related queries such as “home decor ideas”, “home decorating items”, and “home decor stores”.

-When you do a search using Google, you will notice a section called “People also ask.”
-This can give you some great ideas for questions to answer in your content.
+When you search in Google, you will see a section called “People also ask.”
+This section on Google search results shows common questions related to your initial query and can give you additional keyword ideas.
+“People Also Ask” can give you great ideas for questions to answer in your content.

-To do this, simply search on Google and scroll down to the “People also ask” section.
-You will see a list of questions that people have asked about your topic.
-You can click on any of these questions to expand them and see more related questions.
+To do this, search on Google and scroll down to the “People also ask” section.
+You will see a list of questions people have asked about your topic.
+You can click on any of these questions to expand and see more related questions.

 If you are looking for ideas for our home décor site, you might start by searching for “home decor”.

-Google would then show you a list of questions in the “People also ask” section, such as “How do you decorate a house?”, “What is the best home decor site?” and “What does home decor include?”.
+Google would then show you a list of questions in the “People also ask” section, such as “What is meant by home decor?”
+“Is interior design the same as home decor?” and “How to make your home decor?”.

-There’s also a tool called AlsoAsked that allows you to enter a keyword and see what questions people are asking about that topic.
+A tool called AlsoAsked allows you to enter a keyword and see what questions people are asking about that topic.

 You can also try AnswerThePublic, a great tool for finding questions that people are asking about a particular topic.

-Just enter a keyword and it will generate a list of questions related to that term.
+Just enter a keyword to generate a list of questions related to that term.

-When you do a search on Google, you might notice a section at the bottom of the results called “Searches related to.”
-This can give you some great ideas for additional topics to write about.
+When you search on Google, you might notice a section at the bottom of the results called “Searches related to.”
+It can give you some great ideas for additional topics to write about.

 Example: